 The recording may not be available until 24 hours after the class has finished.

-The recording links will expire after 48 hours (Fall/Winter) or two weeks (Spring/Summer), so make sure to view your class before then!
+The recording links will expire after 48 hours, so make sure to view your class before then!

 Where is your data and how is it processed?